-**Disclaimer: I received a free advanced reader’s copy of Fable by Adrienne Young through NetGalley in exchange for an honest review.
-Thank you to NetGalley and the publishers for this opportunity!
+**Disclaimer: I recieved a free teaser eARC of But I Live by Miriam Libicki through NetGalley in exchange for an honest review.
+Thanks to the publishers and NetGalley for this opportunity.

 But I Live: Three Stories of Child Survivors of the Holocaust by Miriam Libicki is a collection of graphic novellas about children who survived the Holocaust.
 The eARC is read was a sneak peak that contained just the first novella.
 I rated it four stars on Goodreads.
 It is set to be published on May 24th, 2022.

 I had a pretty good reading month in March.
 I’m really satisfied with the things that I read, though I do wish that I had been able to read even more since I was off for spring break.
 I had wanted to do a 24 hour readathon on my own, but I never got around to it.
 Things just got a bit too busy.
 Oh well.
 Let’s jump into everything I hauled and read in March!

 November was a really interesting month for me.
 I read a lot of books, but I also didn’t have nearly as much time for reading as I usually do as I started a course on becoming a teacher librarian.
 It’s really interesting, but with that on top of teaching full time, I didn’t get as much reading as I wanted to done.
 However, I’m still happy with what I read.
 Let’s jump into it.

 June didn’t have a good feeling reading month wise for me.
 I read a good amount of books, but I just felt a lot less productive reading wise than I usually do.
 It was also end of the school year wrap up time so that added a bit of stress to the plate and made it so I had less time to read than usual.
 There was a lot that piled up this month on my to do list.

 It’s been just about six months since my birthday, so I thought it would be a good time to do a quick update on how many books from my 29 Reads for My 29th Year post.
 If I have read it, I’ll give it a quick review.